speckled gecko of lowland forest remnants

 Not Threatened

-The Raukawa Gecko is the lizard of the southern North Island, defined by a quiet abundance that makes it one of the most familiar reptiles in the region.
-At six to eight centimetres in length, it is a small gecko, with grey to brown colouration and darker bands and spots that provide camouflage among the rocks and bark.
-The belly is pale cream, and the eyes are large and dark, adapted for night vision.
+The forest is quiet.
+Woodworthia maculata is defined by a quiet abundance.
+One of the most familiar reptiles in the southern North Island.
+At six to eight centimetres in length, it is a small gecko.
+Grey to brown colouration features darker bands and spots that provide camouflage among rocks and bark.
+Belly is pale cream.
+Eyes are large and dark, adapted for night vision.
 This is a gecko of the forest and the rock.
-The Raukawa Gecko is found throughout the North Island, in native forests, scrublands, and rocky outcrops.
-It is a nocturnal species, hiding under rocks and bark during the day, emerging at night to hunt insects.
-Biologically, the Raukawa Gecko is a viviparous species, giving birth to live young.
-Females produce one or two offspring each year, a slow reproductive rate that is typical of New Zealand geckos.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
-The Raukawa Gecko is not threatened.
-It is widespread and common in the North Island, with healthy populations throughout its range.
-But it is still vulnerable to predation by introduced rats and cats, and to habitat loss from land development.
+Found throughout the North Island, in native forests, scrublands, and rocky outcrops.
+A nocturnal species, hiding under rocks and bark during the day.
+Emerging at night to hunt insects.
+Tolerant of disturbed habitats.
+Most common in lowland forests, scrublands, and rocky outcrops.
+Biologically, the Raukawa Gecko is viviparous, giving birth to live young.
+Females produce one or two offspring each year.
+A slow reproductive rate that is typical of New Zealand geckos.
+The young are born in late summer and are miniature versions of the adults.
+Independent from birth.
+Not threatened.
+Widespread and common in the North Island, with healthy populations throughout its range.
+But still vulnerable to predation by introduced rats and cats.
+Habitat loss from land development compounds pressure.
+Climate change affects coastal and lowland habitats.
 To see a Raukawa Gecko is to see a lizard that has made itself at home across the North Island.
-It is a survivor, a creature of the night and the rock, and its banded pattern is a reminder of the beauty of the ordinary.
+It is a survivor.
+A creature of the night and the rock.
+Its banded pattern is a reminder of the beauty of the ordinary.
+It hides under bark.
+It hunts moths.
+It carries on.